 - Set-up a Google alert.
 You will receive an e-mail anytime your name is mentioned on the Web, including news sites, video sites, and social networks.

 LinkedIn is an excellent resource to expand your online professional network.
-Review the information below to learn how to set up your LinkedIn profile and fully utilize LinkedIn for networking and your job search.
+Below are links to videos from LinkedIn that will help you fully utilize the website for networking and your job search.

 How to Use LinkedIn